k2s09/blogwebsitev1/content/post/article-ideas.md

 ## On the back burner
 ### Personal
-* Experiences being an Executive in Technology
+* Experiences being an Executive in Technology (Founding a Tech Symposium)
 * My Choices in Gaming
 * My Choices in Music
 * Pens (Apart from modern advancements, I also like traditional and classy things)